Synthlight/FF7R2-DataObject-Parser/Readme.md

 /// Tests pass for few files, and the ones that do (like equipment) just result in the items being gone in-game.
 ```

-Example usage (for the edit-via-bytes method, though switching is fairly simple:
+Example usage (for the edit-via-bytes method, though switching is fairly simple):
 ```cs
 var asset = IoStoreAsset.Load(@"path\to\in\Equipment.uasset");